ROCKFlows/experiments-public/sourceCode/PatternWorkflow/readme.md

 #Usage of the project:

-This project is used to calculate the average rank of the workflows that match a specific data pattern.
+This project can be used to calculate the average rank of the workflows that match a specific data pattern.

 *N.B.* For the moment, data patterns are defined directly into the source code, in the MainExperiment.java file.